 Some consultants are specialists in hydraulic fracturing, coil tubing, setting down-hole pumps and rods, casing, stick pipe, flowback, or in another area and therefore only work those specific phases of the operations.
 Other consultants have experience across the board and can handle multiple or all completions phases.

-completions consultants spend about 99% of their time on location, only leaving for necessary groceries or errands during lulls in drilling operation.
+Where does a completions consultant work?
+Completions consultants spend about 99% of their time on location, only leaving for necessary groceries or errands during lulls in drilling operation.